This Thanksgiving Paleo Gluten Free Stuffing is a delicious healthy alternative made with a ton of veggies and packed with fall flavours!

 You can use store-bought turkey, chicken or pork sausages for this recipe, or you can make your own sausage using ground poultry or meat.
 It's actually super easy, and the key to spicing it right is fennel, paprika and onion powder.
 Here's what you need below:

 - Ground chicken or turkey

-You'll just mix the following in a large bowl and then saute in a skillet, breaking up with a spoon much like you would with ground beef.
-You will remove the casings on whichever store bought sausage you use so you can just go ahead and use ground meat for the sausage in this recipe.
+You'll just mix everything together in a large bowl and then sauté in a skillet, breaking up with a spoon much like you would with ground beef.
+You will remove the casings on whichever store-bought sausage you use so you can just go ahead and use ground meat for the sausage in this recipe.

 Storing and reheating

 I highly recommend storing this recipe in individual servings in glass meal prep bowls so that you can just remove from the fridge and reheat for 2 minutes.
-You can sprinkle a tiny bit of water overtop before microwaving to ensure that the sausage doesn't dry out.
-The leftovers will last in the fridge up to 5 days.
+You can sprinkle a tiny bit of water over top before microwaving to ensure that the sausage doesn't dry out.
+The leftovers will last in the fridge for up to 5 days.

-Unfortunately the whole cooked dish will not freeze, but you can freeze the cooked turkey sausage, so that is a component you can make ahead of time!
-Allow it to defrost in the fridge overnight then throw it in when you're sauteeing the veggies.
+Unfortunately, the whole cooked dish will not freeze, but you can freeze the cooked turkey sausage for up to 3 months, so that is a component you can make ahead of time!
+Allow it to defrost in the fridge overnight then throw it in when you're sautéing the veggies.